 Rubber Stamper never provides OWNERS approval, by design.
 It's intended to be used by those who have owners in the directory modified or who are sheriffs.
 If it provided both code review and OWNERS approval, that would be an abuse vector: that would allow anyone who can create a revert or cherry-pick to land it without any other person being involved (e.g. the silent revert of security patches).

-Rubber Stamper auto-reviewer (described above) reviews CLs that that meet strict criteria.
+Rubber Stamper auto-reviewer (described above) reviews CLs that meet strict criteria.
 (The list of file types is Google-internal.)
 For example: directories with no code.

 Essentially, if we can programmatically prove that the CL is benign, then we should allow a bot to rubber-stamp it so that Gerrit allows submission.
 One can imagine that the classes of CLs that fit in this category would grow over time.